 To find out more about Animals Asia and their work at Vietnam Bear Sanctuary, visit their website here.

 How to Get to Vietnam Bear Sanctuary From Hanoi

-Only 60km north of Hanoi, Vietnam Bear Sanctuary in Tam Dao is a relatively easy drive.
+Only 60km north of Hanoi, Vietnam Bear Sanctuary in Tam Dao is a relatively easy drive (especially by motorcycle).
 From the centre of Hanoi, the journey should take no more than 1.5-2 hours.
 The drive itself is relatively straight forward.

 Roads leading to the sanctuary are main roads and are accessible for motorbikes.
 Some of these roads are wide and busy.
 Be sure to keep to the right-hand side of the road to allow cars to pass if needed.
 However, the final stretch of road is more challenging in terms of road quality.
 Once the main road has been left, the road winds through the beautiful scenery of Tam Dao National Park toward the sanctuary.

 Below we have attached our suggested route for riding a motorbike to Vietnam Bear Sanctuary.
 We have also pinned a suggested hotel and sights to see.

 - Leave Hanoi north of West Lake and join the AH14 North of Hanoi

 - Continue on the AH14 past Noi Ba Airport and join the CT05 just after the airport

 - Follow the CT05 until you arrive at a large junction where you can head north on the QL2B

 - Continue on the QL2B until you arrive at Vietnam Bear Sanctuary